Spring Term Courses

 Through online content and outdoor exploration, you’ll discover unique wilderness characteristics, and the variety of approaches used to manage this vital American resource.

 TRAL 251 – Recreation Resource Management

 OSU Extended Campus, Spring 2019, Credits: 4 Instructor: Dave Stemper

 This 4-credit course examines the multitude of land and water resources used as staging grounds for outdoor recreation.
 We consider the ecological impacts of outdoor recreation, and how natural, historical, and cultural resources can be sustainably managed within the context of these impacts.

 TRAL 493/593 – ENVIRONMENTAL INTERPRETATION

-Credits: 4 Instructor: Dave Stemper
+(On Campus) Spring 2019, Credits: 4 Instructor: Dave Stemper

 Students receive training in communication techniques applicable to a range of disciplines, including natural resource management, cultural & historical resource management, digital media design, and journalism.

 Students participate in real-world interpretive projects available through natural resource agencies such as the U.S. Forest Service and Oregon State Parks, and connect to internship and employment opportunities available through these and other agencies.

 Environmental Interpretation adds value to your transcript, and satisfies core requirements and specialty options within OSU’s Natural Resources Degree Program.